marcelauliano/MitoHiFi/README.md

 ### Manual installation - Dependencies

-All the software listed bellow have to be installed an exported to your PATH.
+All the software listed bellow have to be installed and exported to your PATH.
 MitoHifi.v2 was developed and tested with the following software versions:

 - Blast version 2.6.0